This article is part of the Open Letters series.

 This brings us to the spiritual reason why abortion is not just a personal issue.
 You’re not an accident, and neither is that baby inside of you.
 A Creator formed you and formed your baby with the same intentionality that your grandma has when she knits a pair of mittens.
 He also left us instructions on how to work with one another.
 Jesus summarized the entirety of biblical law with two commands: love God and love your neighbor.
 People who love God obey his commandments, including his prohibition of murder.
 One of your neighbors, meanwhile, is the tiny human growing inside of you.
 Loving your neighbors means respecting them as fellow creations, leaving it to the Creator to decide when to take and when to give life.

 Abortion involves putting another love ahead of these two loves and amounts to playing God.
-Maybe it’s a love of the opinion of others, a love of money, or a lot of comfort.
+Maybe it’s a love of the opinion of others, a love of money, or a love of comfort.
 It involves pretending to know that death is best for a tiny growing human even though God alone knows every intimate detail of that little life, and also the intimate details of the entire world.
 Abortion might seem personal, but it’s an act for which everyone involved will be accountable to the Creator of life.

 Kohn taught Hayward that day in 2017 how God’s word should direct her decisions.
 Hayward ultimately kept her baby girl and started attending church and Bible study.
 “I was looking for direction,” said Hayward.
 “She gave me enough to help me but also didn’t give me something to make it easy.
 She made it to where I had to make decisions and make changes.”